greener-group/rev-sim/README.md

 ## Running

 By default each script trains the relevant model with reversible simulation.
-For example, to train the water model on 32 threads:
+For example, to train the water model on 32 threads from the `water` directory:
 ```bash
 julia -t 32 water.jl
 ```